tutoriel étui à couteau en cuir

 leather knife case

 Work the edges of the loop with tokonole.
 Mark the position of the rivet on the loop, then pierce the leather.
-Fit the T3 single cap rivet using the appropriate fitting tool.
+Place the single-cap T3 rivet with the appropriate setting tool.

-With neoprene glue, glue the two ends of the loop together.
-Then, glue the loop in the place provided on the main part.
+Using neoprene glue, glue the two ends of the loop together.
+Then, glue the loop to the designated location on the main piece.

 leather knife case